AUTHOR'S MAIN SITE

 If you click on the button with the funnel and red X, the filtering is turned off, and your filtering (and sorting) rules are erased.

 Remember the complex sorts that were possible?
-Something similar is possible for filters, but I can't seem to get into the right dialog unless the form is in design mode... although I think (from the help file) that i should be able to get in.
+Something similar is possible for filters, but I couldn't seem to get into the right dialog unless the form was in design mode... but see the next few paragraphs.
 Anyway... with the form in design mode, right click on the data table, select "Form", go to the data tab, click the "..." to the right of the "Filter" edit box.
 You may well have "LastName" like 'Brown' in that at the moment.
 If you make it "LastName" like 'Brown*', your filter will show not only the line for Mr Brown, but also for Mr Browning, Brownlow, etc, etc.

 The button with binoculars on it lets you search your data for specific records.
 Note that there is another button with binoculars on the windows main toolbar.
 This is for finding things in the other parts of the form, which may be mostly empty at the moment, but this won't always be the case.